 - 12.9.1 The Cooperative may require from a Member or prospective Member, a cash deposit to guarantee payment for both electric supply and delivery service components of the final bills.
 New Members with unsatisfactory credit as defined by a prior history of delinquency with the Cooperative or detrimental credit information from adverse credit reports from recognized reporting services or adverse credit history with their immediate past utilities shall be required to pay a deposit.
 Those members required to pay a deposit, under this section, shall be advised of the source and nature of the adverse credit information and given an opportunity to correct any inaccurate information.
 Service may be denied or terminated for failure to pay a deposit when requested.
-Deposits shall not be applied against current delinquent bills. - 12.9.2 Simple interest will accrue on deposits at an annual rate equal to the average of the percent yields of the 1-year Treasury constant maturities for September, October and November of the preceding year.
-Interest will begin to accrue when the deposit has been paid in full; however, no interest will be paid unless the deposit is held longer than ninety (90) days.
-The deposit shall cease to draw interest on the date it is applied or on the date service is terminated.
-Deposits will automatically be applied to the account following payment of twelve (12) consecutive bills without arrears.
+Deposits shall not be applied against current delinquent bills. - 12.9.2 Deposits will automatically be applied to the account following payment of twelve (12) consecutive bills without arrears.